 Requisite(s): 31270 Networking Essentials OR 41092 Network Fundamentals

 Anti-requisite(s): 31471 Networking 2 AND 32524 LANS and Routing

 This subject extends the work done in the prerequisite subject.
-Students who are not interested in networking as a career develop a clear model of how networks can impact network based applications.
-Students who are interested in a career in networking practice or research develop sound knowledge and skills to pursue a networking specialisation.
+Students will have the opportunity to both develop sound knowledge and skills to pursue a networking specialisation or to develop a clear model of how networks can impact network-based applications.
 Students learn the role of routing protocols and how to compare them; how to design construct and implement small to medium-sized intranets; and how to perform basic management and security tasks.
 The role of TCP/IP, ICMP and other protocols in IP networks are evaluated.
-Students also learn how Cisco routers are used for the practical work.
+Students also learn how CISCO routers and switches are used for the practical work.